nickywojcik/CMSC495TEAM5/README.md

-# CMSC495TEAM5
+# Neural Network Evaluator
-A neural network evaluation application
+A neural network evaluation application designed by CMSC 495 Team 5

 ## Overview
+This flask application allows for the uploading of an image to three different convolutional neural networks and the display of their results.

+Check it out at: http://neuralnetworkevaluator.eastus.cloudapp.azure.com/

 ## Installation